Pinnacle-Quantum-Group/RSF/README.md

 ## References

-- Doran, M. A. (2025). *Recursive Shape-Structured Notation (RSSN)*. *Journal of Advanced Mathematical Structures*, 12(2), 143-192.
+- Doran, M. A. (2025). *Recursive Shape-Structured Notation (RSSN)
-- Doran, M. A. (2025). *Fractal Tensor Calculus (FTC): A complete reformulation of tensor calculus using fractal recursion and emergent geometry principles*. *Physical Review D*, 101(8), 084021.
+- Doran, M. A. (2025). *Fractal Tensor Calculus (FTC): A complete reformulation of tensor calculus using fractal recursion and emergent geometry principles*.
-- Doran, M. A. (2025). *Unified Fractal Theory of Infinity: Replacing Cardinality with Recursive Density*. *Journal of Mathematical Logic*, 25(3), 302-349.
+- Doran, M. A. (2025). *Unified Fractal Theory of Infinity: Replacing Cardinality with Recursive Density*.